Answered By: Matt Stevons Last Updated: Apr 19, 2021 Views: 1556

 On ProQuest results pages, under the search box or under Narrow Results:

-If you have any questions about finding peer reviewed articles on your topic, please contact us in the Library.
+For more on this view the video on this page, or if you have any questions about finding peer reviewed articles on your topic, please contact us in the Library.